stam66/SKButton/README.md

-d# SKButton - Custom Canvas Button for Xojo 2025 R3 (API 2.0)
+# SKButton - Custom Canvas Button for Xojo 2025 R3 (API 2.0)

 A highly customizable, modern button control built as a subclass of `DesktopCanvas`.
 Designed to overcome the limitations of the standard `DesktopButton` while providing native-like behavior and appearance.